-Each dose of study drug (ABT-493/ABT-530) will be dispensed in the form of filmcoated co-formulated tablets at the visits listed in Appendix C. Subjects will be instructed to take study drugs at the same time every day with food.
+Each dose of blinded or open-label study drugs (ABT-493/ABT-530 or placebo) will be dispensed in the form of film-coated co-formulated tablets at the visits listed in Appendix C. Subjects will be instructed to take study drugs at the same time every day with food.
 Prior to all visits with pharmacokinetic sampling, the date and time of the two previous doses will be recorded to the nearest minute in the source documents and the eCRF.
-For subjects participating in Intensive PK sampling on Study Day 1 and at the Week 4 visit, they will have their dose administered by study site personnel after food and blood samples are collected for assay of study drugs.
+For subjects participating in Intensive PK sampling on Study Day 1 and at the Week 4 visit during the DB and OL treatment periods, they will have their dose administered by study site personnel after food and blood samples are collected for assay of study drugs.
 The date and time of dosing and blood sample collection will be recorded to the nearest minute in the source document.

-ABT-493/ABT-530 will be provided by AbbVie as 100 mg/40 mg film-coated tablets.
-ABT-493/ABT-530 will be taken orally as ABT-493 300 mg/ABT-530 120 mg (three \times ABT-493 100 mg/ABT-530 40 mg tablets) QD and with food.
+In Arm A, ABT-493/ABT-530 will be provided by AbbVie as 100 mg/40 mg film-coated tablets.
+ABT-493/ABT-530 will be taken orally as 3 tablets QD with food, which corresponds to ABT-493 300 mg/ABT-530 120 mg QD.